 Lofoten Road Trip: Day 1 (MOSKENSØYA/FLAKSTADØYA ISLANDS, LOFOTEN)

 The first day only encompasses a total of 56km of driving.
 We spent many hours admiring and photographing the spectacular landscape along the way.
 It was a whole day of stop-start but so worth it.

-Originally, fishing was the main economic source of this village but with the rise in popularity, due mostly to the movie industry, Norway and in particular, Lofoten, has seen a massive rise in tourism – with the knock-on effect being a boost for the tourism industry.
+Originally, fishing was the main economic source of this village but Lofoten’s popularity has risen, in part due to the success of the children’s movie, Frozen, and the area has seen a massive rise in tourism — with the knock-on effect of the increasing tourism industry.

 Next, we ventured to the village of Sund on Flakstadøya island to pay a visit to a renowned blacksmith, Tor Vegard Mørkved, who owns and operates the blacksmith’s workshop and the Sund Fisheries Museum.

-We asked him why a cormorant and not some other bird?
-He said it was because the Cormorants roost on the rocky outcrops here and to him represent the spirit of Lofoten … plus he really likes their look.
+We asked him why he makes cormorants and not some other bird.
+He said it was because the cormorants roost on the rocky outcrops here and to him, they represent the spirit of Lofoten … plus he really likes their look.

 Near the water, you can find many different and interesting examples of Tor Vegard’s handiwork lining the rails.

 Wander the museum grounds to see the fishing boats of old and the motors that later on use to power them.

 Tor Vegard told us that he wants to retire and would like to train an apprentice to take his place but as yet, no one has stepped forward.
 Have a look below at this master craftsman in his element.

 VIDEO OF TOR VEGARD AT WORK IN LOFOTEN’S HISTORIC BLACKSMITH PREMISES.